Payload Encryption (Optional)

 }

-1. Socure signs the response payload using its private RSA key with RS256.
+1. Socure signs the response payload using its private RSA key.

-4. Encrypts the CEK with the customer's public RSA key using RSA_OAEP_256.
+4. Encrypts the CEK using your public RSA key.

 {